Goalsum/TataruBook/docs/quick_start.md

 | 0 | 2023-12-31 | 1 | Sharlayan Bank current | 11635.0 | 1 | Gil | 1.0 | 11635.0 | 1.006 |
 | 0 | 2023-12-31 | 4 | Sharlayan Bank credit card | -73.0 | 1 | Gil | 1.0 | -73.0 | -0.006 |

-Note that the credit card has a negative balance - this is the norm for most credit card accounts.
+Note that the credit card has a negative balance, this is the norm for most credit card accounts.

 TataruBook does not allow account balances to be input directly (the previous operation of entering an opening balance actually enters a transaction), and the balances of all accounts are calculated automatically from the transaction history.
 During bookkeeping, the data entered can be effectively verified for completeness and accuracy by checking whether the balance displayed by TataruBook and the actual account balance are the same.
 {: .notice}